asood-life/asood-life/README.md

 <b>Positions of Responsibility</b>
 <ul>
+<li>At present, I am working as an Associate in the Engineering Development Group at MathWorks (Bangalore)</li>
 <li>Worked as a Software Development Intern in Engineering Development Group at <a href="https://in.mathworks.com/">MathWorks</a> (Bangalore).
 I performed refactoring on over <b>75</b> components resulting in reduction of build times by <b>60%</b> thereby optimising the build infrastructure </li>
 <li>Coordinator of Cassandra 2022 : Data Analysis Event organized under the banner of <a href="https://www.instagram.com/udyam_iit_bhu/">UDYAM</a></li>
 <li>Worked as Practice Test Paper Development Intern at <a href="https://www.edvizo.com/">Edvizo</a> during April-May (2020) contributing an extensive set of 750+ Questions in the field of Mathematics for JEE Aspirants</li>